Digital Printing on Fabric: Fabric Printing Made Simple

 The base fabric we use is usually white, ecru or Ivory.
 These shades will give the best reproduction of the design.
 Coloured fabrics can be digitally printed.
 However, like your desktop printer, one only adds the colour on top, and this may affect the overall effect.

 Digital fabric printers print fabric with a number of inks.
-These range from the 4 process colours, Cyan, Magenta, Yellow and Black (CMYK) to between 8 and 12 colours.
+These range from the 4 process colours, Cyan, Magenta, Yellow and Black (CMYK), to between 8 and 12 colours.
 Additional colour channels add to the fabric printer's overall ‘gamut’ or colour space.
 This expands the range of colours that the machine is able to reproduce.

 The wider the gamut, the greater the ability to reproduce fine tones, hit specific spot colours or outlying bright colours.
 Some printers may use Orange, Blue, Green, Red etc to improve the strength of certain shades.

-They might use light colours such as Light Magento or Light Cyan to improve skin tone gradients.
+They might use light colours such as Light Magenta or Light Cyan to improve skin tone gradients.
 And then they could use greys and blacks to help with Black tones.
 Some machines even allow one to add fluorescent colour channels.
 However, currently metallic colours cannot be printed digitally.

 This type of fabric printing digitally reproduces any design or image you want to create.
 It lets you use as many colours and tones as you wish, at any scale.
 Software called a ‘RIP’ converts the digital images to colours for each ink channel.

-The 2 fabric print methods to use digitally
+The 2 Fabric Print Methods to use Digitally

 There are two main types of digital fabric printing – direct-to-fabric and sublimation printing using transfer paper.
 When designs are printed via either of these methods, we use similar machinery.
-Sometimes they even use the same machines that have had slight modifications.
+Sometimes we even use the same machines that have had slight modifications.

 The results are superb high-quality designs that don’t take long to print.